fmidev/smartmet-tools-grid/doc/quick-setup.md

 The first thing to do is to make sure that the system can recognize parameters in our grid files.
 The easiest way to test this is to use "**grid\_dump**" application, which prints the content of the given grid file.
+This application belongs to the <a href="https://github.com/fmidev/smartmet-tools-grid">"smartmet-tools-grid"</a> package.

-The current application needs to know the location of the main configuration file used by the “smartmet-library-grid-files” module (which is responsible for extraction of grid files).
+The current application needs to know the location of the main configuration file used by the <a href="https://github.com/fmidev/smartmet-library-grid-files/blob/master/doc/grid-files.md">“smartmet-library-grid-files”</a> module
+(which is responsible for extraction of grid files).
 This location is given in the environment variable “**SMARTMET\_GRID\_CONFIG\_FILE**”.
 You can define this by the following command.